Einar Lindh- Chair of Governors

 Ahmad AlJabary- Parent Governor

 I have been elected as a Parent Governor at Bevington in December 2017.
-I have one child at the school and the second is to join as soon as she is old enough.
+I have one child at the school.
 I sit on the SEND (Special Education Needs and Disability).
 I am passionate about learning, I have always had a strong interest in the education sector.
 Came from medical background and I was a medical instructor and currently I am an entrepreneur, live and work in London.

 Jackie Waldock (Parent Governor)